Rexant-b2k/CookingCrafts/README.md

 Api documantation is available at https://cookingcrafts.b2k.me/api/docs/ Contains all request and expected responses from backend Root API Endpoint is located at https://cookingcrafts.b2k.me/api/

-## Installation
-No installation is required.
-Server already available on: https://cookingcrafts.b2k.me/

 ### Local usage
 ### if you want to install copy of this server for local usage: